wegroupwolves/autobahn-js/doc/reference.md

 URI Shortcuts
 -------------

-Establish an URI prefix to be used as a shortcut in WAMP interactions on `session`:
+Establish an URI prefix to be used as a shortcut in WAMp interactions on `session`:

     Session.prefix(shortcut, prefix)